-Something I believe SEO’s overlook is the effect that long tail keywords have on short tail keywords .
+Something I believe SEO’s overlook is the effect that long-tail keywords have on short-tail keywords.
 The longer tail keywords have a positive effect on short-term keywords (categories).
 There are several reasons.
-For example, when you build links to the lower pages the increase in the Page Authority (PA) of these pages increase the authority of other pages associated with these pages.
+For example, when you build links to the lower pages the increase in the Page Authority (PA) of these pages increases the authority of other pages associated with these pages.

 Keyword research is an exercise in discovery.
 It’s not rocket science or voodoo it’s just basic Information architecture (IA).

 Informational architecture is the art and science of organizing and labeling your information.
 In regards to website design and SEO, it’s making sure that visitors or Google can easily navigate your site in a logical manner.